apache/datasketches-website/docs/Tuple/TupleEngagementExample.md

   }
 ```

-This first constructor takes and integer and a Mode.
+This first constructor takes an integer and a Mode.
 The integer _lgK_ is a parameter that impacts the maximum size of the sketch object both in memory and when stored, and specifies what the accuracy of the sketch will be.
 The larger the value the larger the sketch and the more accurate it will be.
 The "lg" in front of the "K" is a shorthand for Log_base2.
 This parameter must be an integer beweeen 4 and 26, with 12 being a typical value.
 With the value 12, there will be up to 2^12 = 4096 possible rows retained by the sketch where each row consists of a key and a summary field.
 In theory, the summary field can be anything, but for our example it is just a single integer.

 We will not be using the second constructor.